AIM: Determination of Blood urea

 - Stress.

-- Hemorrhage in GI tract.
+- Haemorrhage in the GI tract.

 - Dehydration.